brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 * I wore my sun hoodie in the morning on the trail a few times, but dropped to a normal t-shirt on the first climb.
 * I wore my puffy jacket once on the entire trip (evening on Jay Peak).
+* I had a bug net but never used it.

 Communications/Electronics
 --------------------------